Statement about former Zone B

-The Free Trieste Movement stands both locally and internationally for the rights of the people of Trieste, not on the bases of political ideas but on the bases of an undeniable system of international legislation, which is the actual strength of its action and the fundamental resource to save Trieste.
+The Free Trieste Movement stands for the rights of Trieste’s people locally and internationally, not on the bases of political ideas, but on the bases of an undeniable system of international legislation, and this is the true strength of the Movement’s actions, and the fundamental resource to save Trieste.

-This system of international legislation if summarised and consolidated in the dedicated “Act of complaint and notice of default” officially notified on June 18th, 2013 to Italian and international authorities to open, under international law, all consequent procedures for the freedom of Trieste, which are also raising the interest of the International Community.
+This international corpus juris is summed up and consolidated in Free Trieste’s “Act of complaint and notice of default” officially notified to Italian and international authorities on June 18th, 2013 in order to open – even within international law – the procedures needed to free Trieste, which indeed are gaining increasing attention from the International Community.

-The opponents of the Movement have nothing to oppose to this action on this concrete, rigorous level.
-Therefore, since July 2013, they try to divert the battle on the political and on the emotional level, with a hammering and revolting campaign made of deceptive declarations, false news, hostile inventions, and defamation to discredit the Movement and to threaten its management board, its members and its supporters.
+The Movement’s competitors have nothing to oppose to this effective, tireless action.
+And this is why, since July 2013, they try to divert the battle from the legal framework to the political or to the emotional level.
+They do so with a hammering, revolting campaign made of deceptive claims, fake news, hostile inventions, and plain defamation.
+Their goal is discrediting Free Trieste, threaten its management board, as well as its members and supporters.

-Facing this attempt to distract the people of Trieste from standing side by side for their rights which are real and undeniable, it is therefore necessary that they remain focused on the legal status that unites their legitimate interests enough to overcomes their understandable differences in both individual aspirations and emotions.
+This is why, facing this attempt to distract Trieste’s people from standing together for their rights – which are real and undeniable – it is necessary remaining focused on the legal frameworks that consolidates their legitimate interests enough to overcomes their – understandable – differences in both individual aspirations and emotions.

-This hostile campaign aims also to trigger both emotional reactions and hostility by opening again the well-known question of “zone B” of the Free Territory of Trieste and, in order to do it, it has made up a role-play, accusing the Movement to be either giving up on it or to be claiming it, depending on the time.
+This hostile campaign does also attempt to trigger emotional reactions and hostility by reopening the well-known question of the Free Territory of Trieste’s “zone B” and, in order to do so, it is staging a role-play, accusing the Movement to be either giving up on it or to be claiming it, from time to time.

 Both accusations are false.
-The Free Trieste Movement is made of several different people with many personal political orientations on different topics, including the historical aspect of this topic, however, they all consider it their primary duty and goal defending, here and now, the rights and the working opportunities of Trieste in a crisis that, otherwise, is going to ultimately drown their city into marginalisation, corruption and misery.
+The Free Trieste Movement consists of several different people with many personal political orientations on different topics, including the historical aspect of this topic.
+Yet, all of them consider it their primary duty and goal defending, here and now, Trieste’s rights and the working opportunities in the midst of an ongoing crisis that, if nothing changes, is to ultimately drown their city into marginalization, corruption, and misery.

-Just like a surgeon does not use opinions or personal preferences to save a patient whose life is in danger, using the necessary medical tools that best suite the emergency instead, the Free Trieste Movement must only use the instruments of the real legal situation that can be activated immediately and effectively.
+Just like a surgeon does not use opinions or personal preferences to save a patient whose life is in danger, using the necessary medical tools that best suite the emergency instead, the Free Trieste Movement must only use the instruments of the real legal situation that is immediately and effectively enforceable.

-To this day, the real legal situation is the one represented by the Movement in the official document [the notice of Default] which, therefore is once again an important reading, and does also include the question of “zone B” referring to its present legal status, which is actually hidden by those who oppose the Free Territory to deny its existence.
+To this day, the real legal situation is the one represented in the Movement’s Notice of Default which, therefore is once again an important reading, and does also explain the question of “zone B” and of its present legal status, which the opponents of the Free Territory hide and deny.

-Opening the question of “zone B” in our days, even in good faith and for understandable political-economic points, would therefore divert the front of the main action for the Free Territory of Trieste from the absolute legal certainty of the international legal status in force in “zone A” to a secondary front where the same laws and rights do no longer apply, which means facing a certain defeat that would do nothing but wearing out and weakening the battle for Trieste as well.
+Opening the question of “zone B” in our days, even in good faith and for seemingly understandable political-economic points, would therefore divert the front of the main action for the Free Territory of Trieste from absolute legal certainty about the international legal status in force in “zone A” to a secondary front, one where those laws and rights do no longer apply, and this means facing a certain defeat that would do nothing but wearing out and weakening also the battle for Trieste.

-This is exactly the reason why all those who oppose to the Free Territory of Trieste (political parties, profiteers, services, etc.) are trying and are going to try again, by all posible means and deceptions, from press disinformation to pressing on the internet, to simulate that the Free Trieste Movement wants to re-open the question of “zone B”, or even to drive it in a deadly trap by having it actually re-opening it.
+It is right for this reason that all those who oppose to the Free Territory of Trieste (political parties, profiteers, services, etc.) are trying and are going to try again, by all possible means and deceptions, from press disinformation to pressing on the internet, to simulate that the Free Trieste Movement wants to re-open the question of “zone B” – or to go as far as to drive it in a deadly trap by having it actually re-open it.

-The Movement does therefore repeat once again and firmly the positions expressed in the document annexed, invites everybody, both its supporters and politica opponents, to analyse it carefully and with as much seriousness as possible.
-Because we all have the primary duty to urgently and ultimately save the city, the international Free Port and, even before them, our own people who are drowning more and more in unemployment and in misery because, otherwise, they shall remain hopeless.
+This is why, once again, the Movement is once again repeating as firmly as ever the position it expressed in the Act of Complaint.
+Furthermore, the Movement invites everybody, both its supporters and political opponents, to read and analyse it carefully and as seriously as possible.
+Because all of us have one main, urgent duty: saving the city, the international Free Port and, even before them, our own people who are drowning in rampant unemployment and misery because, otherwise, they shall remain hopeless.

 So let us leave disinformation and political talk to those responsible of the disaster that we alone are working to solve for real.